develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 ## About Programming Paradigms

-In recent years there, has been a flood of publications about functional programming paradigm.
-It can be seen as a challenger to more traditional "imperative programming" approach.
-It appears also that sometimes "object oriented programming" is seen as the awkward drunk cousin of the entirely evil "imperative programming".
+In recent years, there has been a flood of publications about the so called "functional programming" paradigm.
+The paradigm can be seen as a challenger to the more traditional "imperative programming" approach.
+It appears also that sometimes this "object oriented programming" is seen as the awkward drunk cousin of the entirely evil "imperative programming".
 You can't have one without the other at your party!

 Well, the case may actually not be that simple!
-It appears that there is often some confusion that "immutability principle" is a specific feature of the functional programming (**FP**) alone.
+It appears that there is often some confusion whereby many people think that the immutability principle is a specific feature of the functional programming (**FP**) alone.
 In the following I'll play around with objects and try to mix some immutability into object oriented programming approach.

 Let's see if it works!